 -Thanks to a slickly produced “WrestleMania Goes Hollywood” campaign, which presented itself with faux movie trailers featuring WWE talents, this was a show that was looked forward to by many, myself included.
 And so on April 3, 2005, WrestleMania XXI came to us from the Staples Center in Los Angeles, CA.

 -The commentary teams are the same for the third year in a row, although there are two inter-brand matches, with Michael Cole and Tazz of Smackdown covering one and Jim Ross and Jerry Lawler of Raw covering the other.
 That’s why interbrand stuff annoys me the rest of the year: it feels like it means more come WrestleMania time.
-And really, how many times can you hear Cole or JR say “Hey wait a minute, he’s not on this show; what is he DOING here?” without ruining the freshness of the invasion?
-If there’s ..click here to read more
+And really, how many times can you hear Cole or JR say “Hey wait a minute, he’s not on ..click here to read more

 batista, Christy Hemme, Eddie Guerrero, hulk hogan, JBL, john cena, Kurt Angle, Motorhead, randy orton, Rey Mysterio, Roddy Piper, shawn michaels, The Undertaker, triple h, Trish Stratus, wrestlemania, WrestleMania 21